camdencheek/fre/README.md

 ## TODO

 - [ ] Investigate using `fe` as a source for tab completions à la `z`
-- [ ] Investigate supporting multiple half-lives for more flexible decay rates
 - [ ] Investigate accepting paths from stdin to sort
-- [ ] Implement auto-resetting the reference time whenever a large number of half lives has passed
-- [ ] Fix negative frecency issues

 ## OTHER